seng438-winter-2022/seng438-a2-StayFrostea/Assignment2-ReportTemplate.md

 # 1 Introduction

-The purpose of this lab was to learn to develop tests using JUnit and Eclipse with a focus on requirements.
-Before implementing tests, test strategies and test cases were developed.
-Mock objects and Javadocs were utilized.
+The purpose of this lab was to learn the process of developing tests using JUnit and Eclipse with a focus on requirements.
+Before implementing tests, black-box strategies, test cases, and equivalence classes were outlined.
+Mock objects and Javadocs were utilized in the implementation of tests.

 # 2 Detailed description of unit test strategy

 ## RangeTest
-For the RangeTest methods **getLowerBound**, **getUpperBound**, **getLength** and **shift**, we decided to test 6 different ranges to encompass negative, positive, zero, equal, and various decimal precisions.
-To do this we created 6 Range variables with the following lower and upper bounds:
+For the RangeTest methods **getLowerBound** (1), **getUpperBound** (2), **getLength** (3) and **shift** (4),
+we decided to test different equivalence classes to encompass negative, positive, zero, equal, and various decimal precisions.
+To do this, we created 6 Range variables with the following lower and upper bounds:
 -   (-3, 0) - negative to positive
 -   (0, 3) - zero to positive
 -   (-2.5, 2.5) - negative to positive, decimal accurate to tenth place